stuartmuyambi/Campus-Ballot/README.md

  ## Screenshots
  ---
- Below is a screenshot of the main login page.
+ In the screenshot below is a screenshot of the main login page.
 If a user isn't logged in and tries to access a page that is only supporsed to be accessed by a logged in user, they will be redirected to the login page.

 ![image](images/README/login-1.jpg)

+In the screenshot below, users have an option to toggle password visibility using the toggle icon below the password input field.

 ![image](images/README/login-3.jpg)
 ![image](images/README/signup.jpg)
 ![image](images/README/home.jpg)